 You can also combine Userlytics with online money-making methods such as online surveys with sites like Survey Junkie.
-If surveys are not your thing, Swag Bucks pays you for doing things online that you usually do anyway, like searching the web, watching videos and visiting websites.
+If surveys are not your thing, Inbox Dollars pays you for doing things online that you usually do anyway, like searching the web, watching videos and visiting websites.

 But what if you want a full-time income from home?

 If you're struggling with health issues, have children at home who need you, or the job market is not good, an online business is what you want.